Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Introduction

 In addition to obtaining Edgeworth expansions for count statistics, we also obtain Edgeworth expansions for smooth functions of U-statistics.
 We show that, under suitable sparsity assumptions, the cumulative distribution function of smooth functions arising from the quadratic bootstrap match this asymptotic expansion and are therefore higher-order correct.
 In this setting, obtaining analytical expressions for Edgeworth expansions are cumbersome, whereas the bootstrap is automatic and user-friendly.

 We will now provide a roadmap for the rest of the paper.
 In Section~\ref{sec:related-work}, we discuss related work, focusing on the emerging area of resampling methods for network data.
 The problem setting and our bootstrap proposal is introduced in Section~\ref{sec:setup}.
 In Section~\ref{sec:main}, we present our main results, which establish higher-order correctness for our bootstrap procedures.
-In Section~\ref{sec:exp}, we present a simulation study, which shows that our procedure exhibits strong finite-sample performance in various settings.
-Finally, in Section~\ref{sec:realdata}, we use our bootstrap methods to compare networks representing the voting similarities of U.S. Congress from 1949 to 2012.
+In Section~\ref{sec:exp}, we present experiments on both simulations and real data, which show that our procedures exhibit strong finite-sample performance in various settings.

-\section{Related Work}
+\section{Related work}

 The first theoretical result for resampling network data was attained by~\citet{Bhattacharyya-subsample-count-features}.
 Their subsampling proposals involve expressing the variance of a count functional in terms of other count functionals and estimating the non-negligible terms through subsampling. \citet{subsampling-sparse-graphons} show that it is also possible to conduct inference using quantiles of the subsampling distribution as in~\citet{politis-romano-subsampling-minimal-assumptions}. \citet{green-shalizi-network-bootstrap} propose a bootstrap based on the empirical graphon. \citet{network-jackknife-theory} establish the validity of the network jackknife for count functionals.